adamlwgriffiths/Pyrr/docs/source/info_coding_standard.rst

     )

     # laying out parameters vertically can improve readability.
-    # we'll be less likely to accidently pass an invalid value
+    # we'll be less likely to accidentally pass an invalid value
     # and we can more easily, and more clearly, add logic to the parameters.
     some_complex_function_call(
         param_one,